composable-systems/dropwizard-cassandra/README.md

 ## Configuration Reference

-The `dropwizard-cassandra` bundle defines a number of configuration options that are largely based on the requirements of the DataStax Cassandra driver.
+The `dropwizard-cassandra` library defines a number of configuration options that are largely based on the requirements of the DataStax Cassandra driver.
 Some additional configuration is included for the bundle to register everything correctly with Dropwizard.